-2. Bring to a boil, cover, reduce the heat, and simmer for 3 to 5 minutes, until the chiles are softened and have swelled up a little.
+2. Bring to a boil, cover, reduce the heat, and simmer for 3 to 5 minutes, until the chilis are softened and have swelled up a little.
 If your garlic is young and fresh, add it for the last minute of cooking.

-3. Combine the chiles and garlic with their liquid, the fish sauce, and sugar in a food processor, and process or grind to a coarse paste; scrape down the sides of the processor bowl as necessary with a rubber spatula.
+3. Combine the chilis and garlic with their liquid, the fish sauce, and sugar in a food processor, and process or grind to a coarse paste; scrape down the sides of the processor bowl as necessary with a rubber spatula.
 Add the vinegar and process again.